-3 In the circumstance of this trigger, Enhanced De-Nitrification Technology may be installed as an add-on to the existing wastewater treatment system to treat the total nitrogen effluent generated by the Property.
+2 In the circumstance of this trigger, Enhanced De-Nitrification Technology may be installed as an add-on to the existing wastewater treatment system to treat the total nitrogen effluent generated by the Property.

-- b) projected usage at the Property will be de minimis for a committed period of not less than 10 years as evidenced by projected occupancy and historic water usage; - an existing system fails per 5.2b and it would be a Financial Hardship for the applicant to install an Enhanced De-Nitrification Technology, and financial assistance is either unavailable or the applicant fails to meet the income guidelines established for the low interest septic loan; - d) the Property is in a Proposed Sewer District; or - e) the Board of Health finds a waiver is appropriate for any other reason consistent with the purposes of this regulation. - 5.6 If a Property is in a Proposed Sewer District and the Board of Health has granted a waiver under section 5.5 d), the Board of Health may require the applicant to submit for approval engineering plans for an Enhanced De-Nitrification Technology.
+- e) the Board of Health finds a waiver is appropriate for any other reason consistent with the purposes of this regulation. - 5.6 If a Property is in a Proposed Sewer District and the Board of Health has granted a waiver under section 5.5 d), the Board of Health may require the applicant to submit for approval engineering plans for an Enhanced De-Nitrification Technology.
 Such an applicant will be required to install the Enhanced De-Nitrification Technology only if the Proposed Sewer District is not approved by the Town at a Town Meeting or substantially altered by the vote of Town Meeting so as to eliminate or substantially reduce the de-nitrification that would reasonably be expected to be achieved as the result of the Proposed Sewer District, as determined by the Board of Health.
 In this event, installation of the Enhanced De-Nitrification Technology must be completed within 12 months of the date of the Town Meeting vote.